uoe-eng/tabularasa/README.md

 ### SLDDetail Events

-* _input_ - Fires every time a field is updated (e.g. every keypress).
+* _update_ - Fires every time a field is updated (e.g. every keypress).
 Event is an array containing the original data object, and a new object containing the modified field.
 * _blur_ - Field was updated, then lost focus (e.g. user clicked elsewhere).
 Event is an array containing original data object, and a new object containing the modified field.
 * _save_ - Save button clicked.
 Event is an array containing the original data object, and a new object containing all modified properties.